RBI doubles deposit limit of payments banks to ₹2 lakh

 The George brothers’ Avatar small wind turbine is generating electricity for troops in Leh

-The Reserve Bank of India has doubled the current deposit limit of payments banks to ₹2 lakh.
+In a boost to payments banks, the Reserve Bank of India has doubled the current deposit limit for them to ₹2 lakh.

-“With a view to furthering financial inclusion and to expand the ability of payments banks to cater to the growing needs of their customers, the current limit on maximum end of day balance of ₹1 lakh per individual customer is being increased to ₹2 lakh,” RBI Governor Shaktikanta Das said on Wednesday.
+“With a view to furthering financial inclusion and to expand the ability of payments banks to cater to the growing needs of their customers, the current limit on maximum end of day balance of ₹1 lakh per individual customer is being increased to ₹2 lakh,” said RBI Governor Shaktikanta Das on Wednesday, adding that it is with immediate effect.

 Based on a review of performance of payments banks and with a view to encourage their efforts for financial inclusion and to expand their ability to cater to the needs of their customers, including MSMEs, small traders and merchants, it has been decided to enhance the limit of maximum balance at end of the day from ₹1 lakh to ₹2 lakh per individual customer, it further said, adding that a circular in this regard shall be issued separately.